Saffron, rural Spain's crisis-beating spice | theSundaily

 And in Minaya, the Ortiz family is no longer alone.

-Antonio Garcia Filoso, a 36-year-old farmer, started planting saffron two years ago, and produced 3kg last year. — AFP
+Antonio Garcia Filoso, a 36-year-old farmer, started planting saffron two years ago, and produced three kilogrammes last year. — AFP Relaxnews